canvasplus/extension/README.md

 These can be toggled by clicking the extension popup.

 <br><br>
+#### ⚠️ If you're interested in porting this to another browser, do NOT publish it!
+Why?
+It's really inconvenient for me, the maintainer of this project, to go to you whenever I want to push out an update.
+I can't garuantee that you'll be active on GitHub and/or willing to maintain the extension, so its much better if I own the extension.
+If you wan't to port to another browser, fork this repo, make the port, pull request, and I'll do the work of publishing it.

+<br><br>
 # 📌  Known Issues
 All code has errors, and Canvas+ is no exception.
 Here's all the known issues and their statuses:

 <br>

-#14 The search bar loading indicator is slightly too long when finished.
+#14 FIREFOX - The search bar loading indicator is slightly too long when finished.

 #15 Search bar appears in wrong place in conversations page

 <br>